Voice Feminization Surgery

 Procedure Details

-How do I prepare for voice feminization surgery?
+How should I prepare for voice feminization surgery?

-Many people do voice feminization therapy before surgery.
-A speech-language pathologist works with you on:
+Most people do voice feminization therapy before surgery.
+A speech-language pathologist (SLP) works with you on:

-• Vocal function exercises: Expanding and contracting your vocal cords several times each day helps them move more easily.
+• Vocal function exercises: Expanding and contracting your vocal cords several times daily helps them move more easily.
 Exercises also strengthen the muscles in your voice box.
 This can help your recovery process.

 • Vocal hygiene: Good vocal hygiene means keeping your voice as healthy as possible, especially before surgery.
-Your speech-language pathologist may ask you to drink plenty of water and stop smoking.
-They might also want you to avoid alcohol and caffeine, both of which can dry out your vocal folds.
+Your SLP may ask you to drink plenty of water and help you stop smoking, if you smoke.
+They might also want you to avoid alcohol and caffeine, which can dry out your vocal cords.

-Your speech-language pathologist also makes sure you don’t have any existing voice disorders that could prevent a successful surgery.
+Your surgeon and SLP will also make sure you don’t have any existing voice disorders that could prevent a successful surgery.

 What happens during voice feminization surgery?

-• Anterior glottal web formation: Removes several layers of tissue from the vocal folds at the front of your voice box.
-Then they use stitches to join the vocal folds, shortening the length of your voice box.
+• Anterior glottal web formation (Wendler glottoplasty): Removes several layers of tissue from the vocal cords at the front of your voice box.
+Your laryngologist uses stitches to join the vocal cords in this area, shortening the overall length of your voice box.
+This is the most common type of voice feminization surgery.

-• Laser reduction glottoplasty (LRG): Destroys the outermost tissues of the vocal cords with light energy from a laser.
+• Laser reduction glottoplasty (LRG): Destroys the outermost tissues of your vocal cords with light energy from a laser, increasing the tension in your vocal cords.
+It’s a type of laser-assisted voice adjustment (LAVA).

 What happens after voice feminization surgery?